-Nigerian police, Shi'ite group clash in capital, at least one dead
+Nigerian police, Shi'ite group clash in capital, at least two dead

 The presidency, in a statement on Friday, urged IMN members to cease their protests on the grounds that the matter was being dealt with in the legal system and not the government.

-Reporting by Abraham Achirga, Afolabi Sotunde, Paul Carsten, Felix Onuah and Camillus Eboh in Abuja; Additional reporting by Alexis Akwagyiram, Angela Ukomadu and Libby George in Lagos; Editing by Mark Heinrich
+Reporting by Abraham Achirga, Afolabi Sotunde, Paul Carsten, Felix Onuah and Camillus Eboh in Abuja; Additional reporting by Alexis Akwagyiram, Angela Ukomadu and Libby George in Lagos, Editing by Mark Heinrich, William Maclean